theupdateframework/pep-on-pypi-with-tuf/README.rst

 End-to-End signing allows both PyPI and developers to sign for the metadata downloaded by clients.
-PyPI is trusted to make uploaded projects available to clients, and developers can sign the distributions they upload.
+PyPI is trusted to make uploaded projects available to clients (they sign the metadata for this part of the process), and developers can sign the distributions they upload.

 PEP XXX will discuss the tools available to developers who sign the distributions they upload to PyPI.
 In summary, developers will generate